parryc/thevoid/templates/leflan/language_lithuanian.md

 : laukti - laukia
 : *not* griauti
 : gerti - gertia

+Some verbs of quantity can either take ACC or GEN objects.
+When it the object is in GEN then the verb is an uncertain amount.
+: aš valgau obuolių - I ate some apples vs. aš valgau obuolį - I ate an apple

 * _eiti_ is specifically to go by foot, _važiuoti_ is to go by some sort of wheeled transportation.
 Like a scooter, or wheelies.